How to Become More Adult and Successful in Your Life

 Learn how you are childish and challenge a passive-dependent orientation.

 Identify behaviors that are symptomatic of the child mode and change them by adopting more adult responses.
-Among the more straightforward, easily identifiable childish behaviors are sulking, whining, complaining, manipulating to get sympathy, continually seeking direction, acting in a disorganized, incompetent and irresponsible manner, procrastinating, habitual lateness, driving recklessly, carelessness and slovenliness and being neglectful in relation to one's health.
+Among the more straightforward, easily identifiable childish behaviors are sulking, whining, complaining, manipulating to get sympathy, continually seeking direction, acting in a disorganized, incompetent and irresponsible manner, procrastinating, habitual lateness, driving recklessly, carelessness and slovenliness, and neglecting one's health.

 Take power over your life.